All Products

 Configure an intervention dictionary

 On the Retrieval Configuration page, click Dictionary Management in the left-side pane.
-On the page that appears, find the intervention dictionary that you want to use and click Manage Entries in the Actions column.
+Find the intervention dictionary and click Manage Entries in the Actions column.
 On the Manage Entries page, click Add Intervention Entry.
-In the Add Intervention Entries panel, configure the parameters such as Search Query, Analyzer, and Term Weight Analysis Model, and click Save.
+Configure Search Query, Analyzer, and Term Weight Analysis Model, then click Save.

 image